citrix-openstack/blogentries/xs+neutron+vlan.md

                                      new    "vif17.0" 3

 So, this means the OVS monitor itself works well!
 There maybe other errors with the code that makes the monitoring.
-Seems it much more nearer with the root cause:)
+Seems it much more nearer with the root cause :)

 Finally, I found with XenServer, our current implementation cannot get the OVS monitor's output, and thus *q-agt* cannot know there is new port added.
 But lucky enough, L2 Agent provide another way of getting the ports changes, and thus we can first use that way instead.

-##### To be continued for VXLAN/GRE ...
+Setting minimize_polling=false in the L2 agent's configuration file ensures the Agent does not rely on "ovsdb-client monitor", which means that the port will be identified and the tag gets added!

+In this case, this is all that was needed to get an IP address and everything else worked normally.